quyendang/OpenCore-Guide/README.md

 # Platforminfo

-**Automatic**: NO (setting YES will provide default values, which in some cases may be acceptable)
+**Automatic**: NO (setting YES will provide default values from the Generic section, which in some cases may be acceptable)

 **Generic**:

-* SpoofVendor: YES (This prevents issues with having "Apple.inc" as manufacturer).
+* SpoofVendor: YES (This prevents issues with having "Apple,inc" as manufacturer).
 * SystemUUID: Can be generated with MacSerial or use previous from Clover's config.plist.
 * MLB: Can be generated with MacSerial or use previous from Clover's config.plist.
 * ROM: <> (6 character MAC address, can be entirely random but should be unique).